 [•] You can set or adjust each item in the "Picture" menu to your preference.
 Any changes you make are retained in memory.

-- Note You can also press @ PICTURE MODE on the remote control to select the picture mode.
-(See page 38.) - The default settings are subject to change without notice.
+Note • You can also press @ PICTURE MODE on the remote control to select the picture mode.
+(See page 38.)

-(2) Adjusting the Image
+2 Adjusting the Image